ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/getting_started.md

 ## Installing the Virtual Ecosystem model

 For most users the best way to get started with the Virtual Ecosystem package is to first [install Python](https://www.python.org/downloads/).
+To use the Virtual Ecosystem you will need Python 3.10, 3.11, or 3.12.
+If you are new to Python, we recommend using `pyenv` or `pyenv-win` to install and manage versions of Python.

-Then open a terminal window and use the following command to install the Virtual Ecosystem using the `pip` package installer.
+Afer installing Python, open a terminal window and use the following command to install the Virtual Ecosystem using the `pip` package installer.

 ```sh
 pip install virtual-ecosystem